 - REST - a REST operation response used with APIs.

-- Database Connection - currently SQL (Snowflake, Redshift, BigQuery and Oracle will be available soon).
-Note: Vizlib Server is required to use the Database Connection output type.
-No Free Plan trial is available for Database connections.
+- Database Connection - currently SQL, Snowflake, BigQuery and Oracle (Redshift will be available soon).
+Note: Vizlib Server is required to use the Database Connection output type and is part of the Vizlib Collaboration Enterprise subscription.
+For more information about moving to Enterprise please contact email@example.com to learn.

 - QVD-CSV-TXT - a file containing data.